 She’s walking, running, climbing, stumbling, giggling, and talking.
 Her curiosity has her mom and dad on their toes.
 Her laughter lights up every and any room.
 She’s so clumsy, she’s so silly, she’s so happy, she’s so LOVED.

 My story starts Thanksgiving Eve 2002 in my aunt's bathroom looking at two pink lines.

 I could not understand quite what it meant.
 I am 14…how did I become pregnant

 Shane and I met in October of 2000.
 Fell in love and have been together ever since!
-We got married July 23, 2004.
+We got married on July 23, 2004.
 We knew we wanted to start a family shortly after getting married but quickly knew something wasn't right.
 I made an appointment with my OB-GYN who over the next several months ran tests and tried a few things but ultimately ended in surgery in December 2005.
-It was at my 2 week followup appointment after surgery that my doctor sat with me to explain that it was medically impossible for me to be able to conceive on my own.
+It was at my 2-week followup appointment after surgery that my doctor sat with me to explain that it was medically impossible for me to be able to conceive on my own.